1 Rey Reza Wiyatno & Liam Paull are with Montreal Robotics and Embodied AI Lab (REAL) & DIRO at the University of Montreal, and Mila

 Navigation Performance in Simulation

 We evaluate on four test environments that are different from the model's training maps: Barahona (57m2), Bellemeade (70m2), Akiak (124m2), and Caruthers (129m2).
-These are shown in Fig. 1.
+These environments are shown in Fig. 1.
 For the graph building phase, we teleoperate the robot to explore roughly 3-4 loops around each map.
 Fig. 2 visualizes the top-down view of each test environment with its corresponding trajectory.
+We then pick 10 goal images spanning major locations in each map and generate 500 random test episodes.
+Since our graph building method is stochastic, we evaluate our method three times per environment.

-As seen in Fig. 3, our method consistently yields higher navigation success rates in all test environments when the model is finetuned.
-Additionally, our graphs have significantly fewer number of nodes and edges, which helps to keep planning costs practical when scaling to large environments.
+As seen in Fig. 3, our method consistently yields higher navigation success rates in all test environments when the model is fine-tuned.
+We can also observe that the performance gain of our model after fine-tuning is generally higher than others.
+Additionally, our graphs have significantly fewer number of nodes and edges, which keeps planning costs practical when scaling to large environments.
 Therefore, compared to the baselines that use entire trajectory datasets to build graphs, our sampling-based graph building method produces demonstrably superior performance and efficiency.

 We now evaluate the proposed graph update method to see how navigation performance is affected as the agent performs more queries.
 We start these experiments using graphs built with our finetuned models.
 We then ask the agent to execute randomly sampled navigation tasks while performing continuous graph updates.
 After every 100 queries, we re-evaluate the navigation performance on the same static set of test episodes used in "Navigation Performance in Simulation" section.